How to Make a Video Wall: Your Must-Read Guide 2023

 Setting Up a Video Wall Display

 There are countless reasons why companies want video walls, and the price is one of the dominating factors.
-As digital signage continues to become more affordable, expect the playing field to level even more.
+As digital signage continues to become more affordable, expect the playing field to a level even more.

 What does the process look like?
 Before any installation can occur, you’ll need to make decisions about the following:

-The Desired Size of the Video Wall
+The Desired Size of the Panels

 Once you’ve decided where you’d like your video wall to go, you need to develop a concrete plan for how you’ll realize it.
 One common mistake we see during such installations is the failure to account for unexpected dimensions.